 Specifically, members of the sponsoring group must provide:

-Receive the refugees at the airport, and provide an orientation to life in Canada
+Receive the refugees at the airport, provide an orientation to life in Canada

 Provide suitable accommodation, basic furniture, and other household essentials

-Provide food, clothing, local transportation costs and other necessities of life.
+Provide food, clothing, local transportation costs and other basic necessities of life.

 Sponsors provide ongoing friendship and emotional support.